inspiredlabs/cwb.us.org/README.md

 In the original `RFP`, you mentioned the following: [Clowns Without Borders UK](https://cwb.org.uk/), and Charity Water.
 Following these sites, I propose the following:

-- Charity Water uses "The Colors of Dirty Water" as a story-telling device. **I have been inspired to make a similar solution that I call: _True Colours_**.
+- Charity Water uses "The Colors of Dirty Water" as a story-telling device. **I have been inspired to make a demo called: _True Color Blog_**.
 You can see this whenever you're ready.
 - [Clowns Without Borders UK](https://cwb.org.uk/), my approach builds on what already works well, with an different, yet exciting colour-scheme and ideas on how we can use video.
 - What struck a chord for me, when I looked at `Owl & Panther` was the clarity.
 They don't publish much.
 What they have however, as a result of restraint is direct and compelling.